wilsonism/geo702/syllabus.md

 2. your success in pushing your disciplinary knowledge largely depends on the effort you apply to supplement the assigned readings with further reading;
 3. in the event of an absence, you should consult the syllabus and your peers regarding discussions you have missed.

-### Wear a mask.

-In accordance with University guidelines, students must wear UK-approved face coverings in the classroom and academic buildings (e.g., faculty offices, laboratories, libraries, performance/design studios, and common study areas where students might congregate).
-If UK-approved face coverings are not worn over the nose and mouth, students will be asked to leave the classroom.

 ### Be in contact.

 You are responsible for checking your UKY email account; Canvas is what will be used to send communications outside class.
 Email is the best way to contact the instructor.
 Please allow at least 24 hours for a response by email during weekdays.
 The instructor will not necessarily respond to emails over the weekends.